-In February 2021, The Garden Conservancy launched the Garden Futures Grants, a new, annual initiative.
-Through this program, the Conservancy will be awarding grants—typically ranging from $5,000 to $10,000—to small public gardens and other nonprofit organizations that are making a significant impact in their communities through garden-based programming.
-Through this program we want to celebrate and highlight the work of innovative and diverse gardening practices throughout the United States.
+The Garden Conservancy’s Garden Futures Grant Program (previously known as Gardens for Good) is an initiative through which the Conservancy awards grants—typically ranging from $5,000 to $10,000—to small public gardens and other nonprofit organizations making a significant impact in their communities through garden-based programming.
+Through this program, we celebrate and highlight the work of innovative and diverse gardening practices throughout the United States.

-This year, we are pleased to award grants to sixteen recipients representing a cross-section of gardens and organizations, all nonprofits and many of them small organizations, selected by our 2022 Grant Program Advisory Committee.
-We are delighted to support their valuable work in their communities across the country.
+In 2022 the Garden Conservancy was pleased to award grants to the following organizations, selected by our 2022 Grant Program Advisory Committee.
+We are delighted to support these organizations’ valuable work in their communities across the country.

 2022 Recipients of the Garden Futures Grants